KubeRocketCI/docs/versioned_docs/version-3.11/operator-guide/microsoft-entra/opensearch-authentication.md

     ![Redirect URI](../../assets/operator-guide/microsoft-entra-auth/opensearch-redirect-uri.png)

-5. Verify that the OIDC authentication is configured correctly by logging in to OpenSearch using the Microsoft Entra credentials.
+5. Verify that the OIDC authentication is configured correctly by logging in to OpenSearch using the Microsoft Entra credentials:

     ![OpenSearch login](../../assets/operator-guide/microsoft-entra-auth/opensearch-login.png)